Perspectives for hyperon and hypernuclei physics: Summary and outlook

 In the theoretical study of hyperon-nucleon and hyperon interactions, non-relativistic chiral effective potentials have been constructed up to the next-to-next-to-leading order.
 In contrast, the relativistic chiral potentials are only constructed at the leading order.
 Going to higher orders in both the non-relativistic and the relativistic frameworks requires more precise data to fix all the relevant low-energy constants.
-The recent measurement of differential cross sections by the J-PARC E40 experiment~\cite{J-PARCE40:2021bgw} and the high-energy $\Lambda p$ cross sections measured by CLAS~\cite{CLAS:2021gur} are of tremendous help in this perspective.
+The recent measurement of differential cross sections by the J-PARC E40 experiment~\cite{J-PARCE40:2021bgw} and the femtoscopic correlation functions~\cite{ALICE:2021njx, ALICE:2019hdt, ALICE:2020mfd} are of tremendous help in this perspective.
 In addition to moving to higher orders in the two-body sector, studies of three-body hyperon-nucleon-nucleon interactions can play a crucial role in understanding various relevant issues, such as the hyperon puzzle in neutron stars.

 Bare interactions provide necessary inputs in studies of hypernuclei.
 Conventional theoretical methods, such as the GEM method, need to be extended to treat a wider range of hadrons.
 Currently, it can treat five body systems.
-Another promising approach is the lattice effective field theory approach~\cite{Le:2024rkd}.
+Another promising approach is the lattice effective field theory approach~\cite{Hildenbrand:2024ypw}.
 Relativistic few-body calculations utilizing relativistic chiral forces are in progress and may provide unique insights into many unsolved problems.
 For heavy nuclei/hypernuclei out of reach of ab initio methods, one can first derive effective potentials using bare chiral hyperon/nucleon forces, and then use them as inputs with density functional theories~\cite{Yang:2021akb}.